pre6/pre6.github.io/resume.md

 - Integrated geospatial datasets (SHP, GDB) into GIS pipelines, ensuring compatibility with ESRI geocoding and spatial analysis tools.
 - Partnered with clients and internal analysts to interpret multi-agency datasets and resolve data quality issues, translating complex source discrepancies into clear, actionable answers for client queries.

 ERIS was a first real immersion in a corporate data engineering environment, and it confirmed something already suspected: the most satisfying problems are the ones where software can quietly take the pain out of someone's day.
-The address parser started as a personal project — address standardization was tedious, error-prone work the team did manually in SQL, and it seemed like exactly the kind of thing a model could learn.
+The address parser started as a personal project: address standardization was tedious, error-prone work the team did manually in SQL, and it seemed like exactly the kind of thing a model could learn.
 The idea was pitched directly to the Director of Data, a proof of concept was built, and six months later it was in production.
-Working closely with the lead data engineer to fit it into the existing pipeline, and then watching team members spend noticeably fewer hours on parsing — that's the kind of outcome that makes the work feel worth it.
+Working closely with the lead data engineer to fit it into the existing pipeline, and then watching team members spend noticeably fewer hours on parsing, that's the kind of outcome that makes the work feel worth it.

 **Key tools:** Python · spaCy · PL/SQL · dbt · ESRI/GIS · ETL pipeline design